-- food, beverage expenses (including food bought in planes etc.) if not reimbursed on a tax free basis: - o if the member is required to be away for at least 12 hours - o up to a maximum of the lesser of - 50% of the amount paid by the member, or - 50% of what is reasonable in the circumstances.

-If a per diem allowance is included on a T4, members may still be eligible for a deduction lodging expenses if not reimbursed (or paid directly by the employer) on a tax free basis.
+- food, and beverage expenses (including food bought in planes etc.) if not reimbursed on a tax free basis: - o if the member is required to be away for at least 12 hours - o up to a maximum of the lesser of - 50% of the amount paid by the member, or - 50% of what is reasonable in the circumstances. - lodging expenses if not reimbursed (or paid directly by the employer) on a tax free basis.